kubenav/kubenav/README.md

 > **Note:** kubenav is based on [Electron](https://www.electronjs.org) and [go-astilectron](https://github.com/asticode/go-astilectron), which will be downloaded on the first start of the app.
 Therefore the first start of the app can take a bit longer with a slow internet connection.

-Similar to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) it is also possible to deploy kubenav to your Kubernetes cluster.
-More information on the deployment of kubenav to Kubernetes can be found in [`utils/kubernetes`](./utils/kubernetes) folder.
+Similar to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) it is also possible to [deploy kubenav to your Kubernetes cluster](https://github.com/kubenav/deploy).
+More information on the deployment of kubenav to Kubernetes can be found in [`kubenav/deploy`](https://github.com/kubenav/deploy) repository.

 ## Beta and Nightly Builds